Differences between Elle Stone's "GIMP-CCE" and default GIMP-2.10 — unless you have a really good reason to the contrary, use default GIMP-2.10

 Not all editing operations are about color mixing or converting to the XYZ or LAB/LCH reference color spaces.
 A few editing operations depend on measuring the differences between colors.
 We humans are much more sensitive to changes in the shadows of an image than we are to changes in the highlights of an image.
 So tasks like selecting by color, finding edges, and posterizing an image usually produce more satisfactory results when performed on perceptually uniform RGB.

-Switching between linear and perceptually uniform RGB: Default and patched GIMP compared
+Switching between linear and perceptually uniform RGB when using CCE

 GIMP-CCE assumes the user does understand which operations should be performed on linear RGB and which should be performed on perceptually uniform RGB.
-GIMP-CCE also assumes that artistic vision trumps technically correct editing.
 Accordingly it's left entirely to the user to choose an appropriate RGB working space for the task at hand and to choose whether to pick a perceptually uniform or linear gamma version of their chosen RGB working space.
-To continue our "camera" analogy, using default GIMP is like putting your camera in "point and shoot" mode and letting the camera take over the job of making technical decisions.
-Whereas using GIMP-CCE is like putting your camera in manual mode: getting the best results does require mastering some of the technical aspects of image editing.

 The meaning of "precision" in default GIMP vs GIMP-CCE